vfmd/vfmd-spec/syntax.md

     [foo]: http://example.com/
            "Optional Title Here"

-You can use a backslash escapes within a title to include instances of the enclosing character in the title.
+You can use backslash escapes within a title to include instances of the enclosing character in the title.
 For example:

     [foo]: http://example.com/  "Title \"with quotes\" Here"